-- British Muslims come from all over the world, just in my mosque in Hyson Green I counted 13 nationalities in my Friday congregation.
+- British Muslims come from all over the world, just in my mosque in Nottingham I counted 13 nationalities in my Friday congregation.
 It is a diverse community more accurately communities.
-This diversity is of course a source of richness that can be difficult to manage.
+This diversity is, of course, a source of richness that can be difficult to manage.
 As everyone has come and brought their cultural, regional, sectarian and historical baggage.

-- The Muslim community is mainly working-class: factory workers, transport, small businesses and now a growing number of professionals in various fields.
-However, on the socio-economic deprivation indices they appear to be at the bottom of the national league.
-For them the British society is still not a level playing field.
+- The Muslim community is mainly working-class, factory workers, transport, small businesses and now a growing number of professionals in various fields.
+However, on the socio-economic deprivation indices, they appear to be at the bottom of the national league.
+For them, British society is still not a level playing field.

-- Majority of Muslims have close links with their country of origin and therefore are keen observers of the global problems facing Muslims, particularly in the Middle East.
-The chaos and almost anarchy created by terrorist organisations like Al Qaeda, Al-Shabab, Boko Haram and Taliban and now, ISIL/ISIS in Muslim countries is having a devastating impact on Muslims here.
+- The majority of Muslims have close links with their country of origin and therefore are keen observers of the global problems facing Muslims, particularly in the Middle East and the sub-continent.
+The chaos and almost anarchy created by terrorist organisations like Al Qaeda, Al-Shabab, Boko Haram, Taliban and now ISIS in Muslim countries is having a devastating impact on Muslims here.

 As a result there is a victimhood mentality amongst Muslims.
-There is wide spread feeling that the majority is being unfair, oppressive and a bully, the tyranny of the majority.
-But I believe Muslims should realise that in a democratic society where the media is absolutely free, we must learn to accept a rude, ruthless and a reckless media, sadly as a minority we have to face the torrent of misinformation and untruth.
+There is a widespread feeling that the majority is being unfair, oppressive and a bully, the tyranny of the majority.
+But I believe Muslims should realise that in a democratic society where the media is absolutely free, we must learn to accept a rude, ruthless and reckless media, sadly as a minority we have to face the torrent of misinformation and untruth.

 The problems of mainstream society; Islamophobia

 “There may be practical difficulties in pinning down what Islamophobia is, as it is not based on race or colour.
-Islamophobia is in reality cultural racism.
+Islamophobia is, in reality, cultural racism.
 Some in the academic world call this anti-Muslim bigotry.
 Criticism of Islam and Muslims is perfectly acceptable in an open society.
 But in a civilised society no-one should be allowed to hide behind acceptable criticism and display phobia to others.
-Whatever this is called, spitting at a Muslim woman because of a hijab, arson attacks on mosques and Islamic centres, desecration of Muslim graves, discrimination in the job market just because someone is Muslim should not be tolerated.”
-(M. Abdal Bari)
+Whatever this is called, spitting at a Muslim woman because of a hijab, arson attacks on mosques and Islamic centres, desecration of Muslim graves, discrimination in the job market just because someone is Muslim should not be tolerated” (M. Abdul Bari).

-Similarly I believe the Department for Education’s recent scandal about Muslim parents, governors, teachers, pupils and Muslim schools is an example of public sector following in the footsteps of the Islamphobes.
-Including my own experience of the departments shambolic handling of the free school given to the Muslim community in Nottingham, then withdrawn and given to a church of England school and the list goes on.
+Similarly, I believe the Department for Education’s recent scandal about Muslim parents, governors, teachers, pupils and Muslim schools is an example of the public sector following in the footsteps of the Islamophobes.
+Including my own experience of the department’s shambolic handling of the free school given to the Muslim community in Nottingham, then withdrawn and given to a church of England school and the list goes on.

 What can Muslims do?

-- Do not feel a sense of victimhood because of current events, it is important this is not overblown.
+- Don’t feel a sense of victimhood because of current events, it’s important this is not overblown.

-- Do not overuse the term “Islamophobia” since the issue becomes desensitised.
+- Don’t overuse the term “Islamophobia” since the issue becomes desensitised.

 What can politicians, public sector and the press do?